junxit/us-congress-bills-115/metadata.md

 - 2017-12-12 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H9808)
 - 2017-12-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H9808)
 - 2017-12-13 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2018-12-20 — Message on Senate action sent to the House.
+- 2018-12-20 — Passed Senate without amendment by Unanimous Consent.
+- 2018-12-20 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2018-12-20 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent. (consideration: CR S7962)
+- 2018-12-20 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent.(consideration: CR S7962)
+- 2018-12-21 — Became Public Law No: 115-345.
+- 2018-12-21 — Became Public Law No: 115-345.
+- 2018-12-21 — Presented to President.
+- 2018-12-21 — Presented to President.
+- 2018-12-21 — Signed by President.
+- 2018-12-21 — Signed by President.